-For many of my clients, giving their children financial assistance for their wedding is a top financial goal.
-Having planned three very different weddings with my daughters, below is my advice for anyone who might see wedding planning on the horizon.
+For many clients, giving their children financial assistance for their wedding is a top financial goal.
+Having planned three very different weddings with my daughters, below is our advice for anyone who might see wedding planning on the horizon.

 1. Have a concept of how much you want to spend.

 Wedding costs can easily add up.
 According to The Knot, an average US wedding costs $32,641.
 However, from my experience attending and planning weddings, the total amount spent will not dictate how special the wedding will be.
 Take a look at your finances and be open with your children about what you are willing and able to contribute before the planning starts.